-Unfortunately, no elephants survive on the Uganda side of Mount Elgon and they are at risk of extinction also on the Kenya side.
+Unfortunately, no elephants are known to have survived permanently on the Uganda side of Mount Elgon since the 1970’s and they are at risk of extinction on the Kenya side.
 Only around 350 are thought to remain from a past population of several times that number.
-Key threats to their survival are from poaching, deforestation and new areas of human settlement driving human-elephant conflict.
+Key threats to their survival are from poaching, deforestation and human-elephant conflict.
 This results in the tragedy of human as well as elephant deaths.

-The Mt Elgon Elephant Project (MEEP) was launched in May 2017 to ensure the survival of Mount Elgon’s elephants by finding ways to mitigate human-elephant conflict and, ultimately, seeking UNESCO World Heritage Site status for the whole transboundary catchment area of Mount Elgon, spanning both the Kenyan and Ugandan sides of the mountain.
+The East African Wild Life Society – Mt Elgon Elephant Project (MEEP) was launched in May 2017 to ensure the survival of Mount Elgon’s elephants by finding ways to mitigate human-elephant conflict and, ultimately, seeking UNESCO World Heritage Site status for the whole transboundary catchment area of Mount Elgon, spanning both the Kenyan and Ugandan sides of the mountain.

 Project management and technical support are provided by a team of experienced wildlife conservation professionals.

 MEEP already benefits the local community and aims to do so more in the future by seeking to preserve the environment, reduce human-elephant conflict, employ local people in an area where there are few employment opportunities and create further alternative livelihoods in an environmentally compatible way.

 MEEP is a project of the East African Wild Life Society, working in collaboration with key partners on the ground – the National Museums of Kenya, Kenya Wildlife Service and Kenya Forest Service.
 The project’s other key partners are its funding partners, notably the Elephant Crisis Fund and the International Conservation Fund of Canada.
 MEEP thanks all its partners and donors for their generous support.